christiandeange/ozone/README.md

 ### Overview

-The Ozone project for the [AT Protocol](https://atproto.com/) consists of 3 components:
+The Ozone project for the [AT Protocol](https://atproto.com/) consists of 4 components:

 1. A Gradle plugin to compile AT Protocol schemas into usable Kotlin classes.
 2. Multiplatform APIs for the AT Protocol spec that can be used with any compatible service, including [Bluesky Social](https://bsky.app).
    - Supports Android, JVM, JavaScript, and iOS.
+3. APIs to connect to the [Jetstream](https://github.com/bluesky-social/jetstream) firehose for Bluesky Social.
+   - Supports Android, JVM, and JavaScript.
-3. Example client apps that demonstrate usage of those APIs.
+4. Example client apps that demonstrate usage of those APIs.

 > **Warning**
 >